pymupdf/PyMuPDF/docs/page.rst

       :arg bytes,bytearray,io.BytesIO stream: image in memory (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 This is the most efficient option.

-         Changed in version 1.14.13 *io.BytesIO* is now also supported.
+         Changed in version 1.14.13: *io.BytesIO* is now also supported.

       :arg pixmap: a pixmap containing the image.
       :type pixmap: :ref:`Pixmap`

+      :arg bytes,bytearray,io.BytesIO mask: *(new in version v1.18.1)* image in memory -- to be used as image mask for the base image.
+When specified, the base image must also be provided as an in-memory image (*stream* parameter).

       :arg int rotate: *(new in version v1.14.11)* rotate the image.
 Must be an integer multiple of 90 degrees.
 If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convertToPDF`) first and then use :meth:`Page.showPDFpage` instead.